 How to Sell a House By Owner (Without a Realtor) in Georgia?

-1. When is the Right Time to Sell a House in Georgia?
+Step 1: Determine the Best Time to Sell a House in Georgia

 The home-buying season in Georgia starts in late spring and runs throughout the summer.
 It peaks between June and July.
 These are the best months to sell your home privately in Georgia.
 You get up to $14,000 more than the average sale price by selling your home in June.